project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 ### Supported nRF Connect SDK versions

-It is recommended to use the same nRF Connect version as is being verified as part of CHIP Continuous Integration testing, which happens to be `83764f` at the moment.
+It is recommended to use the nRF Connect version which is being verified as a part of CHIP Continuous Integration testing, which happens to be `83764f` at the moment.
 You may verify that the revision is used in [chip-build-nrf-platform](https://github.com/project-chip/connectedhomeip/blob/master/integrations/docker/images/chip-build-nrf-platform/Dockerfile)